Bicoptor: Two-round Secure Three-party Non-linear Computation without Preprocessing for Privacy-preserving Machine Learning: Abstract

 \section{Abstract}

 The overhead of non-linear functions dominates the performance of the secure multiparty computation (MPC) based privacy-preserving machine learning (PPML).
-This work introduces two sets of novel secure three-party computation (3PC) protocols, using additive and replicated secret sharing schemes respectively.
-We name the whole family of protocols as Bicoptor, its basis is a new sign determination protocol, which relies on a clever use of the truncation protocol proposed in SecureML (S\&P 2017).
+This work introduces a family of novel secure three-party computation (3PC) protocols, Bicoptor, which improve the efficiency of evaluating non-linear functions.
+The basis of Bicoptor is a new sign determination protocol, which relies on a clever use of the truncation protocol proposed in SecureML (S\&P 2017).
 Our 3PC sign determination protocol only requires two communication rounds, and does not involve any preprocessing.
 Such sign determination protocol is well-suited for computing non-linear functions in PPML, e.g. the activation function ReLU, Maxpool, and their variants.
 We develop suitable protocols for these non-linear functions, which form a family of GPU-friendly protocols, Bicoptor.
 All Bicoptor protocols only require two communication rounds without preprocessing.
-We evaluate the protocols using additive secret sharing under a 3-party LAN network over a public cloud, and achieve 90,000 DReLU/ReLU or 3,200 Maxpool (find the maximum value of nine inputs) operations per second.
-Under the same settings and environment, our ReLU protocol has a one or even two order(s) of magnitude improvement to the state-of-the-art works, Edabits (CRYPTO 2020) or Falcon (PETS 2021), respectively without batch processing.
+We evaluate Bicoptor under a 3-party LAN network over a public cloud, and achieve more than 370,000 DReLU/ReLU or 41,000 Maxpool (find the maximum value of nine inputs) operations per second.
+Under the same settings and environment, our ReLU protocol has a one or even two orders of magnitude improvement to the state-of-the-art works, Falcon (PETS 2021) or Edabits (CRYPTO 2020), respectively without batch processing.